MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/countoffunction.md

 ## Returns

 The number of times that the search string can be matched in the container.
-Plain string matches may overlap; regex matches do not.
+Plain string matches may overlap; regex matches don't.

 ## Examples